 You can benefit from the tax savings that result from supporting the Smithsonian Institution without giving up the assets that you'd like your family to receive someday with a donation in the form of a charitable lead trust.

-There are two ways that charitable lead trusts make payments to Smithsonian:
+There are two ways that charitable lead trusts make payments to the Smithsonian:

 An Example of How It Works

 George would like to support the Smithsonian and provide for his children.
 George received a windfall amount of income and needs a large income tax deduction to offset the income.
 Following his advisor's recommendation, George funds a grantor charitable lead annuity trust with assets valued at $1,000,000.
 George's trust pays $70,000 (7 percent of the initial fair market value) to the Smithsonian each year for 15 years, which will total $1,050,000.
 After that, the balance in the trust reverts back to George.
 He receives an income tax charitable deduction of $854,311.
 Assuming the trust earns an average 6 percent annual rate of return, George receives approximately $767,240 at the end of the trust term.

 *Assuming annual payments and a 3.2 percent charitable midterm federal rate.